NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Damage is distributed between the two hits
     - Can hold 8 during startup to do flip
 - 4B
+    - DEF from frames 2-10 from 2-13
     - Low crushes two frames earlier
-    - Guards frames 2-10 from 2-13
-- 4A DEF window starts frame 11 and ends frame 33 (animation ends frame 48)
+- 4ADEF from frames 8-35, animation ends frame 51
 - Act4A
     - Appears above 14 frames faster
     - Activation is unblockable and unsubbable